 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-We chose to walk from Stamford (it’s about a mile walk - safe with a trail on the side of the road - avoid if you are not sure footed); however there is a public bus that can get you there from downtown (we took that on the way home - pay with coins when you hop on the bus).
-The bus service is hourly - so keep an eye on the time if that is your ride home.
+We chose to walk from Stamford to Burghley House.
+It’s about a mile walk each way - safe with a bumpy walking trail on the side of the road - avoid this approach if you are not sure-footed.
+However, there is a public bus that can get you there from downtown.
+We took that approach on the way home - just pay with coins when you hop on the bus.
+The bus service is hourly, so keep an eye on the time if that is your ride home.

 When you’ve finished with the house, stop by The Orangerie for a quick snack before heading back to Stamford.